 While we all play a part in the success of our organisations as students, academic and support staff members and leaders, we never do it alone.
 That is why effective teams and networks are a crucial component of any organisation, and the make or break of any change process.
-The sector is constantly transforming, facing new opportunities and challenges - from Covid-19 pandemic, to race equity, fighting harassment, improving mental health of staff and students, and more.
+The sector is constantly transforming, facing new opportunities and challenges - from the Covid-19 pandemic to race equity, fighting harassment and improving mental health of staff and students.

 - Support our governance colleagues in small and specialist institutions, by teaming up with GuildHE and launching a network for supporting board diversity in small and specialist institutions.

 - Support our colleagues who work to improve student outcomes for diverse student communities, be it lecturers, learning and teaching coordinators or student services colleagues.

 - Support leaders and institutional change-makers by diving deep into the best examples and practice of managing change through building effective teams and networks.